 Supporting the instrumental tuition program is a wide-ranging ensemble program that includes orchestral, jazz, vocal and smaller ensembles.
 Involvement in any one of these ensembles has been proven to enhance students' music skills and experiences and your child/children are encouraged to take part.
-Membership is conditional upon the students undertaking instrumental tuition, a successful audition and a commitment to remaining involved in the ensemble throughout the year, including rehearsals and performances.
+Membership is conditional upon the students undertaking instrumental tuition, a successful audition and a commitment to remaining involved in the ensemble throughout the year at Wesley College, including rehearsals and performances.

-Ensembles run from Term One each year, with auditions held at the end of Term Three in the previous year.
+Ensembles run from Term One each year, with auditions held at the end of Term Four in the previous year or at the beginning of the year for new students.
 Major performances are organised into concert seasons to minimise the impact on the academic program.
 Other performances include community events, festivals and eisteddfods.
 In addition, national and international tours provide unique and outstanding extension opportunities.
 All ensemble rehearsals will be offset with sports training days.
 In this way it is hoped that conflicting schedules will be minimised.
 A full rehearsal schedule for all ensembles is published at the commencement of each year and is available via the 'Music Ensembles' tab within the 'Arts' page on Schoolbox.
-Generally, Middle School ensemble rehearsals are in the mornings.
 Rehearsals are compulsory and permission to miss rehearsals can only be given by the various ensemble directors or the Head of Music.